F.L.A.G. Program

 It is program designed to help you when are working on a merger or an investigation and even before a case has started.

-The FLAG framework is built around one idea.
+The FLAG program is built around one idea.
 How a lawyer without financial background can find useful information to win cases, please clients and build credibility?

 Find the signal (F).
 Discover all the different sources where you can find valuable information for your cases and clients.
 Identify financial red flags in company data before they become obvious to everyone else.